<<<

 meteorite-2025-12-18-14-03-22.17.pdf

-Install dependencies
+dependencies

 pip install reportlab

-python meteorite.py
+python3 meteorite.py

-The script will: generate a new, unique pattern, write a timestamped PDF, print the output path and seed.
+The script will generate a new, unique pattern, write a timestamped PDF, print the output path and seed.

-Deterministic regeneration
+deterministic regeneration

 generate_meteorite_pdf(